garywiz/chaperone/doc/source/ref/config-global.rst

     },
   }

-Directives applied in the setting section apply globally and may be inherited by logging or service declarations.
+Directives applied in the setting section apply globally and some define defaults to be inherited by logging or service declarations.

 Entries below marked with |ENV| support :ref:`environment variable expansion <env.expansion>`.